STRATAGEM Chapter 23

 STRATAGEM by Joshua Graham

-NINE DAYS EARLIER
+TWO DAYS EARLIER

 HOW MUCH MORE OF THIS could she endure?
 It had been two days since she spoke with Blake, and one entire day of not speaking or texting with anyone at all.
 Sabine’s margin of sanity wore thinner with each passing moment.